dovecot/documentation/docs/howto/virtual/postfix.md

 ```[/var/vmail/auth.d/&lt;domain&gt;/passwd]
 <user>@<domain>:{SSHA}xxxx:5000:5000::/var/vmail/<domain>/<user>::userdb_quota_rule=\
-    *:storage=5G userdb_acl_groups=PublicMailboxAdmins
+    *:storage=5G
 ```
 :::

 Later on the auth service will be configured to run in the `doveauth` user context.
-Therefore the directory `auth.d/` and its content will be owned by this user, while mails / ACLs / Sieve-Scripts, will be accessed using the `vmail` context specified in the passwd-file.
+Therefore the directory `auth.d/` and its content will be owned by this user, while mails / Sieve-Scripts, will be accessed using the `vmail` context specified in the passwd-file.

 To keep directory permissions simple these will be stored seperately under